 Here are the common eligibility criteria for Harvard University Scholarships & Financial Aid.
 Individual programs may require more or slightly different criteria:

-Nationality / Citizenship: Many programs are open to international students.
+- Nationality / Citizenship: Many programs are open to international students.
 For example, Harvard College considers international students for financial aid on the same basis as U.S. students.
-But some programs or fellowships may have restrictions.
-Harvard College+1
+But some programs or fellowships may have restrictions. also check: Coca Cola Scholarship 2027

 Scholarships Benefits